 Curcumin, a bright yellow compound found abundantly in turmeric, has proven anti-inflammatory and anti-oxidant effects.
 But turmeric isn’t just a skin-healthy addition to your diet!
 Ground turmeric is also found to reduce inflammation, fight acne, and give the skin a youthful, healthy glow.

 There is one detail to keep in mind when using turmeric.
 This brightly colored root is also a fabric dye in many countries.
-This compound leaves yellow or orange stains on anything that it comes in contact with.
-It also leaves a temporary yellowish cast to the skin.
+This compound leaves yellow or orange stains on anything that it comes in contact with, and it also leaves a temporary yellowish cast to the skin.
 Although the yellowing from turmeric typically washes off with soap and water, it may take time.
-Give yourself a generous grace period if you have somewhere to be after you treat yourself to a turmeric mask.
+Give yourself a generous grace period if you have somewhere to be after treating yourself to a turmeric mask.

 As tasty as rosemary is, the essential oils are the real skin health powerhouses in this pungent plant.
 Adding this herb to exfoliation scrubs, cleansers, and moisturizers is a fantastic way to refresh your skin health routine.
-Rosemary oil is both anti-bacterial and anti-inflammatory, but non-drying.
-This makes it a great option for reducing acne without leaving the skin dry and flaky.
+Rosemary oil is both anti-bacterial and anti-inflammatory but non-drying, making it an excellent option for reducing acne without leaving the skin dry and flaky.

 While this herb is safe for most individuals, the compounds in rosemary may interact with certain medications.
 If you are taking ACE inhibitors, diuretics, or lithium, you should avoid taking this herb.
 Rosemary can also interfere with anti-coagulant drugs, increase the risk of bleeding and bruising for people who have bleeding disorders, and may make seizure disorders worse.

 Lavender is an aromatic herb that makes frequent appearances in soaps, lotions, and perfumes.
 This herb also has a calming, soporific effect in aromatherapy.